- Identify typical language and communication milestones for infants and toddlers.

 - Understand and respond to families’ needs and preferences: If a family approaches you and shares concerns about their infant’s or toddler’s development, acknowledge their concerns and encourage them to talk to the trainer.
 The trainer is responsible when dealing with developmental concerns and he or she will begin the process for identifying or referring the child.

 Families with children under the age of 3 can contact their local early intervention program.
 A free evaluation of the infant’s or toddler’s development can be completed in order for the young child to receive services and support that meets his or her needs.
 Additionally, a pediatrician can perform developmental screenings and possibly refer the child to a specialist.

 From families, we can learn about their home language.
 Many families speak languages other than English at home and it’s important to honor their home language within the early care and learning setting as they learn English.
 This helps infants and toddlers see a connection between environments, as well as understand concepts and learn to read and write in the future.
-For example, books in their family’s language can be included and shared within the care environment.
+For example, simple words or phrases in their family’s language can be included and spoken within the care environment.

 You, along with the infant’s or toddler’s family, may also decide to use sign language, additional gestures, or visuals to help an infant or toddler communicate and understand language.
 Sign language, for example, can offer infants and toddlers a way to communicate before they can talk which helps enhance their language development and reduce frustration.
 Talk to your trainer, coach, or supervisor about whether your program offers training in sign language for babies.